rakoth-gri/gri_slider/readme.md

 #### The following technologies were used in the development

 1. scss / css - to create base styles;
-2. vanilla js - to create logic and render the carousel
+2. vanilla JS - to create logic and render the carousel
 3. TS - for type checking;

 #### 0. All source-code stored in the **"gri-slider"** folder